micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Delivering a data science project, common challenges are
 - **confusion**: data science experimentation disconnected from real-world business value
 - **lack of quick results**: the experimentation can be slow and not lead to any short-term results, resulting in a lack of stakeholder engagement
-- **lack of quality**: the solution doesn't meets some quality standards, especially from a computer science perspective
+- **lack of quality**: the solution doesn't meet some quality standards, especially from a computer science perspective

 If you relate to either of these challenges, in this article I am sharing some lessons learned from a few projects I have been working on.